olvaffe/olv-notes/graphics/specs/vulkan.md

 ## Chapter 44.
 Execution Graphs

 ## Chapter 45.
-Low Latency 2

-## Chapter 46.
 Extending Vulkan

-- 46.1.
+- 45.1.
 Instance and Device Functionality
   - Commands that enumerate instance properties, or that accept a `VkInstance` object as a parameter, are considered instance-level functionality.
   - Commands that dispatch from a `VkDevice` object or a child object of a